 Canker sores and cold sores are both very common and frequently confused.
-Their presence is usually seen as a bother that is not worthy of mention by patients in my office.
+Their presence is usually seen as a bother that is not worthy of mention.
 I typically have to inquire about them or they are not discussed.
 Patients ask, “Everyone gets them, don’t they?”

-Common triggers for canker sores include stress, food allergies and sensitivities, hormonal changes, vitamin and mineral deficiencies (iron, folate, B12, zinc ) and sodium lauryl sulfate (found in most toothpastes).
-They also occur more commonly in people with celiac disease, Crohn’s disease , dermatitis herpetiformis , Behcet’s Disease and gastric reflux disease.
+Common triggers for canker sores/ aphthous ulcers include stress, food allergies and sensitivities, hormonal changes, vitamin and mineral deficiencies (iron, folate, B12, zinc ) and sodium lauryl sulfate (found in most toothpaste).
+They also occur more commonly in people with celiac disease, Crohn’s disease, dermatitis herpetiformis, Behcet’s Disease, and gastric reflux disease.
 Local trauma to the area, such as accidentally biting your cheek, can also trigger the formation of a canker sore.

 Canker Sores and Gluten

 Canker sores occur more commonly in people with celiac disease than in the general population.
 In a 2004 study, five percent of patients with recurrent canker sores were found to have celiac disease.
 Since this is five times the rate of celiac disease in the general population, a patient with recurrent canker sores should receive prompt screening for celiac disease.